tc39/proposal-record-tuple/README.md

 This function support both Objects and Records in a single code-path as well as not forcing the consumer to choose which data structures to use.

 Why do we need to support both at the same time anyway?
 This is primarily to avoid an ecosystem split.
-Let's say we're using immutable to do our state management but we need to feed our state to a few external libraries that don't support it:
+Let's say we're using Immutable.js to do our state management but we need to feed our state to a few external libraries that don't support it:

 ```js
 state.jobResult = Immutable.fromJS(